Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 }
 ~~~

-The actual object at the start of the game looks like the following JSON.
-None of the game's state resists outside of this collection, making debugging relatively easy.
+You have to call `toJS()` on the Immutable.js collection, if you want to log the actual object.
+At the start of the game it looks like the following JSON.
+None of the game's state resists outside of this collection, making debugging very pleasant.

 ~~~js
 {